There are two main types of persimmons - hachiya and fuyu persimmons. They're both a deep orange color but have slightly different shapes and uses.

 What do persimmons taste like?

 Persimmons have a mild and sweet flavor that's similar to a pear or apricot.
-They're often described as having a honey flavor.
+They're often described as having a honey-like flavor.

 Where are persimmons from?